mnrlhuda/mnrlhuda/README.md

 <!-- Motivational Quotes -->
 ## ✨ Words to Code By
-> "First, solve the problem.
-Then, write the code."
+> "Code is like humor.
+When you have to explain it, it’s bad."
-> "The only way to learn a new programming language is by writing programs in it."
+> "The best way to learn is by doing.
+Stop waiting, start coding."
-> "Every great developer you know got there by solving problems they were unqualified to solve until they actually did it."
+> "Behind every bug is a lesson waiting to be learned."

 <!-- Footer Wave -->
 <div align="center">